realitymod/Manual/en/the_civilian/README.md

 ### Becoming a civilian

-For you to become a civilian you must first either spawn has a non-armed soldier or to simply [drop your kit](/kits/README.md#unarmed-kit).
+For you to become a civilian you must first either spawn as a non-armed soldier or to simply drop your kit (Press T and then G).
 Secondly, has mentioned in the previous section, you must wait 2 minutes after you spawn or dropping your kit.

 ### Civilian vehicles